 With the Intermodal Surface Transportation Efficiency Act of 1991 signed into federal law by President George H. W. Bush, the North Carolina Department of Transportation and City of Greensboro began developing plans to return passenger rail service to the station and integrate municipal transit service with a central city bus hub.
 The station was returned to passenger rail service in 2005 after a 20-year hiatus.
 The $32 million project was paid for through a partnership of Federal Transit Administration, Federal Highway Administration, state and city funds.
 Upon completion, the site was rechristened the Gaylon Transportation Center in honor of the Greensboro citizen who championed the project.
 It was recognized in 2004 by Preservation Greensboro with a Preservation Award at the organization’s annual meeting.

 Today the station services eight passenger trains a day to New York, Washington, and New Orleans by way of the Crescent, and Charlotte, Raleigh Washington, and New York by way of the Carolinian/Piedmont.
-Annual ridership in 2015 was 123,080, the third highest boarding/alightment figure in the state.
-The Greensboro station generated revenues of $4,818,740.
+Annual ridership regularly falls into the third highest boarding/alightment statistics in the state.
+The Greensboro station generates ticket revenues of over $3 million annually..
 Skift.com recognized the building as one of the 23 Grandest Amtrak Train Stations in America.
 In 2021, the station was declared one of the 14 most beautiful rail stations in America!